Achieving Success in CNC Woodworking

 Developing a Successful Cutting Direction Strategy

-There are a number of factors that can affect the machining practices of wood.
+There are a number of factors that can affect the machining practices of wood in woodworking.
 One that comes up a lot for certain hardwoods is the cutting direction, specifically in relation to the grain pattern of the wood.
 Wood is an anisotropic material.
 This means that different material properties are exhibited in different cutting directions.
 In terms of lumber, there are different structural grades of wood related to grain orientation.
 If the average direction of the cellulose fibers are parallel to the sides of the piece of lumber, then the grains are said to be straight.
 Any deviation from this parallel line and the board is considered to be “cross-grain”.
 Figure 1 below depicts a mostly straight grain board with arrows indicating the different axes.
 Each of these axes exhibits different sets of mechanical properties.
-Because of these differences, one must be conscious of the tool path and minimize the amount of cutting forces placed on the cutter in order to maximize its tool life.
+Because of these differences, one must be conscious of the tool path in woodworking and minimize the amount of cutting forces placed on the cutter in order to maximize its tool life.

-Cutting perpendicular to the grain is known as cutting “across the grain”.
+Cutting perpendicular to the grain is known as cutting “across the grain” in woodworking.
 In Figure 1 above, this would be considered cutting in the radial or tangential direction.
 Cutting parallel to the grain is known as cutting “along the grain” (longitudinally in terms of Figure 1).
 The closer you are to cutting at 90° to the grain of the wood in any direction, the larger the cutting force will be.
 For example, a tool with its center axis parallel to the tangential direction and a tool path along the longitudinal direction would have less wear than a tool with the same center axis but moving in the radial direction.
 The second type of tool orientation is cutting across more grain boundaries and therefore yields greater cutting forces.
 However, you must be careful when cutting along the grain as this can cause tear-outs and lead to a poor surface finish.

-The Proper Formation of Wood Chips
+The Proper Formation of Wood Chips With CNC Woodworking

 When cutting wood parallel to the grain, there are three basic types of chips that are formed.
 When cutting perpendicular to the grain, the chip types generally fall into these same 3 categories, but with much more variability due to the wide range in wood properties with respect to the grain direction.